Scalingo/documentation/src/_posts/platform/app/task-scheduling/2000-01-01-custom-clock-processes.md

 index: 2
 ---

-Scalingo provides a feature called *Custom Clock Processes* to help you run tasks on a regular basis.
-Unlike jobs setup through the [Scalingo Scheduler]({% post_url platform/app/task-scheduling/2000-01-01-scalingo-scheduler %}), custom clock processes do not suffer from many limitations.
+Scalingo allows to define *Custom Clock Processes* to help you run tasks on a regular basis.
+Unlike jobs setup through the [Scalingo Scheduler]({% post_url platform/app/task-scheduling/2000-01-01-scalingo-scheduler %}), custom clock processes do not suffer from the same limitations.

 ## About Custom Clock Processes

-Custom clock processes allow to define tasks so that they run periodically.
+Custom clock processes allow to setup tasks so that they run periodically.
 They give you full control over the schedule, periodicity and conditions on which the jobs are launched, making them a powerful alternative to the Scalingo Scheduler.